 Purchasing an OTC Hearing Aid?

-HLAA advocated for the FDA OTC rule to include consumer protections including:
+HLAA advocated for the U.S. Food and Drug Administration (FDA) OTC rule to include consumer protections, including:

 - Clearly-stated return policy